CSXL/go-agent/README.md

 ## Current Status

-We are currently developing the projects MVP.
-Come back later for more updates!
+MVP was developed with the help of AI-assisted development.
+We are currently developing an AI-assisted project generator ([Solus](github.com/CSXL/solus)), so we are using this project as a testing ground for manual experimentation.
+In other words, we are using this project to actuate the language models ourselves so we can create the autonomous agents better.

 ## Requirements